 Can you think of a person you may have met or treated whose usual mood was gloomy and unhappy, were they critical of themselves and did they brood and tend to worry?
 Did they tend to be negative and judgmental toward others?
 Were they pessimistic and prone to feeling guilty or remorseful?
-Did this person have a Depressive Personality Disorder?
+Did this person have an abrasive personality or maybe Depressive Personality Disorder?

 The DSM-5 does not include Depressive Personality Disorder.
 There was too much disagreement and debate among the DSM-5 Personality